emangulo/kickball-rules/README.md

 1. If they overrun a base, the opposing team must TAG them with the ball, not tag the base.

 Running out of the baseline is considered an out and play will stop.
-1. As running out of the baseline can be considered obstruction of play, without clear instruction from an umpire, play will stop and runners will not be able to advance further.
+1. As running out of the baseline can be considered obstruction of play, without clear instruction from an umpire, play will stop, and runners will not be able to advance further.

 Base runners may not steal bases or lead off.
 Base runners may only leave the base once the kicker makes contact with the ball.
 Leading off of the base before the kicker makes contact will result in an out.

 **Baserunning obstruction**: If a defending player is in the baserunner’s path and is not actively going to collect the ball and obstructs the runner, which effects in them being called out, the player will advance to their base and be considered safe.
 If the previous base is unavailable, the player will return to their previous base.
 If the defending player is actively making a play, then whatever actions happen stand.

-If a baseplayer is blocking the plate, work to avoid injury or collision.
+If a base player is blocking the plate, work to avoid injury or collision.
 Base players should always attempt to position themselves away from the runner.

 A tie always goes to the runner.

 ### Fielding players and base players
-6 Players are INFIELD and 4 Players are OUTFIELD (defined as 15ft behind any base)
+6 players are _infield_ and 4 players are _outfield_.
+The outfield is defined as the area 15 feet behind any base.

 **All defending players**
 Fielding Players are required to be in their position BEFORE the ball is kicked.
 Once the ball is kicked, fielders may move anywhere they wish.

 **Base players**
-Base Players will do their best not to obstruct the path of the base runners while making active plays, however, a base player is not obstructing play by making a play for a ball.
+Base players will do their best not to obstruct the path of the base runners while making active plays, however, a base player is not obstructing play by making a play for a ball.
 1. Base players are recommended to stand outside of where plays are being made, to avoid collisions with players and injuries to themselves.
 2. Catchers are recommended to stand in front of home plate as opposed to standing in the baseline.

-Base Players may force an out by tagging a base while holding a ball, or touching the ball to the mound (so long as it’s in their possession).
+Base players may force an out by tagging a base while holding a ball or touching the ball to the mound, as long as it’s in their possession.
 1. Force plays only occur when a runner is required to advance to the next base.
 2. Base players must tag a runner when there is no force at the base, or when a player over runs a base other than the runner’s advancement to first base from home plate.

 **Base players "crashing" the plate**

 Once the ball is pitched, any defending player may advance towards home plate, provided they do not pass the pitcher.
-1. A baseplayer must start at a distance of 40ft (minimum).
-Note: The pitcher’s mound is twothirds the distance of the baseline.
+1. A base player must start at a distance of 40ft (minimum).
+Note: The pitcher’s mound is two thirds the distance of the baseline.
 The cone or marker closest to 3rd base is the designated 2/3’s mark.
 2. This line extends from 1st to 3rd base and can be marked by cones.
 3. If a player advances in front of the pitcher, the pitch will be considered a ball unless the kicker decides to kick the ball.
-4. Pitcher may not crash any further than 5 feet before the plate.
-Otherwise the action is considered obstructing the player’s ability to kick the ball.
+4. Pitcher may not crash any further than 5 feet before the plate, otherwise, the action is considered obstructing the player’s ability to kick the ball.
 The pitch will be considered a ball.

 **Pitcher**
 Play does not stop until the pitcher has the ball and touches the pitcher’s plate.
 Umpire will call time.
 Runners must go back to their previous base, unless they are more than halfway, in which case they will be awarded the base to which they were advancing.